Web3 Donation Widget

 CDN

-If you don't want to install the package or don't want to build DePay Widgets as part of your application, you can also load DePay Widgets via our CDN:
+If you don't want to install the package or don't want to build DePay Widgets as part of your application, you can also load DePay Widgets via CDN:

 <script defer async src="https://integrate.depay.com/widgets/v12.js"></script>